A cost-effective and sustainable approach to poverty alleviation

 Validated by an independent, randomized controlled trial, the Village Enterprise poverty graduation program supports three entrepreneurs’ groups in establishing new businesses by providing seed capital cash transfers, training, and ongoing mentorship by a local business mentor.
 We then organize these entrepreneurs into business savings groups (BSGs) of 30 entrepreneurs (10 business groups) to allow access to growth capital, provide a safe place for savings, and build social capital.
 Examples of businesses include livestock, farming, small retail stores and restaurants, tailoring, and beekeeping.
 For increased impact and scalability, we have integrated digital technologies into our graduation model such as mobile money, digital training and mentoring tools, and mobile monitoring and evaluation.

-Village Enterprise has started over 52,000 businesses and trained over 197,000 Africans.
+Village Enterprise has trained over 274,650 people and started over 80,797 businesses in Africa, impacting more than 1,656,460 lives.
 As we grow and move into new regions and countries, we continue to hire dedicated and passionate local leaders as business mentors to deliver a highly locally-adapted program.
 And we constantly seek to improve our program to increase impact and efficiency.

 An Inside Look at our Model

-- Village Enterprise identifies households that are most in need by engaging the local community in a Poverty Wealth Ranking Exercise and using Innovations for Poverty Action’s Poverty Probability Index (PPI).
+- Village Enterprise identifies households that are most in need by engaging the village opinion leaders in a Participatory Community Mapping Exercise and using Innovations for Poverty Action’s Poverty Probability Index (PPI).

 - Participants in our programs are individuals who live on less than $1.90 a day, have no prior business experience, and are unable to provide for their family’s basic needs.